 So, what can we do in those challenging moments to turn mutual responsiveness back on?
 Well, we need a little help.
 Both parents and kids need help at these times and this is when I pull out our listening helper.
 This simple trick is a way to bring playfulness into those challenging times and end the power struggles.

-How to Get your Child to Listen: Action Plan for Parents
+How to Get Your Toddler to Listen: Action Plan for Parents

 The Listening Helper